KentDaet/Group-12-Mobile-Banking/README.md

 # Overview
 This is an application created in Android Studio using Java Programming Language for Android.
 Back-End used is the Firebase Firestore Database.
 The app is real-time, displaying the current status that's on the firebase.

+# Features
-The following Screenshots compromises the entirety of this Mobile Banking Application.
+The following Screenshots below compromises the entirety of this Mobile Banking Application Project.

 # OTP Generation
 You must must carry out this operation before you may launch the JK2R mobile banking application.
 The first step is to enter your active cell number to get your OTP.
 Simply click "Get OTP" to process the code that will be supplied to you in less than a minute; after waiting a short while for the code to be sent, move on to the next stage.